clacktronics/AudioJacks/README.md

 Common type used on Doepfer and Expert Sleepers

 ### QuingPu PJ301BM
-Sheilded connector a little like the PJ398SM
+Sheilded connector a little like the PJ398SM, popularised by [Earthenvar](http://erthenvar.com/blog/improved-jacks-now-shipping/)

 ### QuingPu PJ301CM
 Stereo jack